Why did I become an adept?

 Finally there was one being like Teflon.
 Experienced as a ‘she’.
 She wanted nothing to do with me, or my energy, at all!

 That really opened my eyes to the energy of rejection as an incompatibility of frequency.
-Funny how all those seventies phrases seem so apt now.
+Funny how all those seventies’ vibe phrases now seem apt.

-In the “real” world, there was no one in the training room I which I was sitting that shared those energies or resonance.
+In the “real” hotel conference world, there was no one in the training with whom I was sitting that shared those energies or resonance.

-IN reflection of the experience, I could see that other incarnate beings were stuck in or emerging from thick and oozing tar- Each still with sparks of the Divine.
+That night – still reflecting on the experience, I could ‘see’ other light beings stuck in or emerging from thick and oozing tar- Each still sparks of the Divine.

 My take away – We are all light beings, even the worst of us.
 That however doesn’t excuse us from consequences of our free will.
 Karma is a Bitch and a Blessing.